freeflyclone/rpi4-docker/README.md

     - Build invocation
     - Launch build artifact with debugger
     - Remote source debugging with gdb backend
+    - NFS & PXE boot for targets that support it
     - Support for Linux, freertos, bare-metal (u-boot) on target
     - Minimal deployment effort for this environment
     - git facilitator (maybe)